 We started our California road trip by flying into Los Angeles and staying at the Marina Del Rey Marriott.
 We loved the outdoor seating area at this hotel and found a great little restaurant within walking distance for dinner.
 The Marriott would be our home base for the next couple of days.

-The Disney publicist I work with when attending red carpet premieres was kind enough to take my family on a tour of the Disney Animation Studio.
-I’ve been able to visit the studio before, but as my daughter’s dream is to work for Disney, I knew this would be really special.
+A friend was kind enough to take my family on a tour of the Disney Animation Studio.
+I had been able to visit before, but my daughter hadn't.
+As she was going to school for animation, it was really special to see the Studio.

-Of course, we couldn’t visit the area without going to Disneyland, so that was on our agenda for the following day.
-Though we live just 90 minutes from Disney World, there is something so magical about Disneyland.
+Of course, we couldn't visit the area without a trip to Disneyland, so that was on our agenda for the next day.
+Though we live just 90 minutes from Walt Disney World, there is something so magical about Disneyland.

-We were able to visit about a year ago and met some new friends while we were grabbing a bite at Wine Country Trattoria at California Adventure.
-Believe it or not, we’ve kept in touch with this couple during the year, and when they heard we were visiting again, they asked us to meet them for drinks at the 1901 Lounge followed by dinner at Club 33.
+This was our second trip to Disneyland.
+We met a couple there the last time we visited while dining at Wine Country Trattoria at California Adventure.
+Believe it or not, we've kept in touch with this couple during the year, and when they heard we were visiting again, they asked us to meet them for drinks at the 1901 Lounge followed by dinner at Club 33.
 Talk about magical!

 The Cayucos Beach Inn is a little different than our normal hotel, being Marriott and Hilton fans, but my kids loved it.
 We dined at Schooner's on the beach the first night and it was honestly one of the best meals I have ever had.

 We had a blast kayaking in San Simeon early the next morning.
 Horseback riding the next day provided spectacular views of the mountains.
 The weather in that area was is fabulous, and we felt really comfortable after a little instruction from the staff at Outback Trail Rides.